awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide.md

 +++
-title = "Manual Deployment Guide" description = "Deploy the vanilla distribution of Kubeflow on AWS using Kustomize or Helm" weight = 20
+title = "Manifest Deployment Guide" description = "Deploy the vanilla distribution of Kubeflow on AWS using Kustomize or Helm" weight = 20
 +++